What is INSPIRE?

 Theory base for INSPIRE

-INSPIRE assesses recovery support from a worker and has two sections – Support (20 items) and Relationship (7 items).
+Full INSPIRE assesses recovery support from a worker and has two sections – Support (20 items) and Relationship (7 items).
 The Support section identifies the level of worker support for the items rated by the service user as important for their recovery.
 The Relationship section assesses the relationship between the service user and the mental health worker.
-You can download INSPIRE, the INSPIRE scoring instructions and the INSPIRE score sheet.
+You can download Full INSPIRE, the Full INSPIRE scoring instructions and the Full INSPIRE score sheet.

 Brief INSPIRE assesses recovery support from a worker and has 5 items – one item for each of the CHIME recovery processes.
 It does not record individual preference for different types of support, or assess the relationship.
 You can download Brief INSPIRE, the Brief INSPIRE scoring instructions and the Brief INSPIRE score sheet.